 Turmeric also contains the anti-inflammatory compound curcumin, which has been shown to reduce pain and inflammation associated with arthritis.

 Ginger is a common culinary herb that can help to reduce inflammation by lowering the messaging molecules that trigger inflammation.
-Here is an amazing ginger root tea recipe.
+Here is a fantastic ginger root tea recipe.

-By eating an anti-inflammatory diet rich in antioxidants and nutrients to support the body’s own antioxidant enzymes inflammation can be lowered.
+The best foods for inflammation is an anti-inflammatory diet rich in antioxidants and nutrients to support the body’s antioxidant enzymes.

-As inflammation is the silent killer underlying many chronic health conditions it is increasingly important to get back to a whole food anti-inflammatory diet high in fruits and vegetables, high in omega 3 fats and low in saturated fats.
+As inflammation is the silent killer underlying many chronic health conditions, it is increasingly important to get back to a whole food anti-inflammatory diet high in fruits and vegetables, high in omega-three fats, and low in saturated fats.